 The online world is all about speed.
 A slow website is not an option in this competitive industry.
 According to Yottaa, 57% of shoppers leave the eCommerce website after 3 seconds if it is slow.
 That’s how short the attention span is nowadays, so online stores must face this fact and grab a potential customer’s attention within 3 seconds.

 Hence, one of the best things you can do to stay ahead in this game is to optimise your website speed.
-An optimisation solution can control the heavy content on the site so that when the customers use it, the page loads much quicker.
-This improves the time required to upload for the main page and across every website page.
+An optimisation solution can control the heavy content on the site so that when customers use it, the page loads much quicker.
+This improves the load times for the main page and every website page.

 3. Create The Simplest eCommerce Checkout Process Ever